magento/devdocs/guides/v2.1/cloud/live/sens-data-over.md

 For details, see TBD.

 ## Manage your configuration and protect sensitive data {#cloud-config-manage-sens-over}
-Magento's store configuration is usually located in the database, and some values are stored in `app/etc/config.php`.
-This can make the configuration of multiple systems (such as staging and production) difficult and it also potentially exposes sensitive values to malicious exploits.
+Magento's store configuration is usually located in the database.
+This can make the configuration of multiple systems (such as staging and production) difficult.

 Starting with version 2.1.4, we provide the following: